 As regards the ESAs’ funding scheme, the final text preserves the existing system of contributions coming partly from the EU budget and partly from national competent authorities.
 It further adds the possibility of any voluntary contribution from Member States or observers.

 The Regulations will enter into force on the twentieth day following that of their publication in the Official Journal and will be binding in their entirety and directly applicable in the Member States in accordance with the Treaties.

 ESAs’ stakeholder groups

-BIPAR's responses to ESAs' consultations in 2016 and in 2017
+BIPAR's responses to ESAs' consultations in 2018 and in 2019

-EIOPA 2017 Consumer Trend Report
+EIOPA’s 2018 Consumer Trend Report

 EIOPA is mandated by its empowering Regulation to collect, analyse and report on consumer trends.
 For this purpose, EIOPA publishes, on an annual basis, a Consumer Trends Report.
 BIPAR was consulted by EIOPA on the drafting of its 2018 Report and in particular on issues such as cross-selling, insurance on-demand and cyber insurance.
 In its 2018 Report, EIOPA states that whereas no major shifts have been observed in 2017, some trends reported in past years have become more noticeable, affecting a growing number of European markets:

 On the occasion of the publication, Gabriel Bernardino, Chairman of EIOPA, said: “The major trend continues to be digitalisation, improving the interaction between consumers and providers, but at the same time requiring careful monitoring by supervisors and implementation by providers.
 Furthermore, supervisors across Europe should pay close attention to the continued growth of cross-selling practices, in particular with regard to add-on insurance products.
 Business models based on high commissions and structural low claims ratios have created consumer detriment in the past and need appropriate monitoring by supervisors.”